Juan-Zambrano/Sample_Lesson_Plan/1/Activites/Stu_Calc_WebApp/README.md

 # **Use:**

 The factorial method is located inside the SpecialFunctions class.
-Feel use it directly in the MathOperations class since factorial is a static method or implement it inside that class manually.
+Feel free to use it directly in the MathOperations class since factorial is a static method or implement it inside that class manually.

 ```c#
   public static int Factorial(int n)